create3000/sunrize/docs/_posts/documentation/overview.md

 - [Snapping and Alignment](../snapping-and-alignment/)
 - [Using the Script Editor](../using-the-script-editor/)

-It might also be of interest for you [How to Navigate in a Scene](/x_ite/tutorials/how-to-navigate-in-a-scene/).
+It might also be of interest for you [how to navigate in a the scene](/x_ite/tutorials/how-to-navigate-in-a-scene/).

 ## Conventions Used